lbod/delite-tutorial-old/beginner.md

 }
 ```

-Notice when you first load the page, this method will be called for each widget & if you debug this method when you reload the page
+Notice when you first load the page, this method will be called for each widget and if you set a breakpoint in this method when you reload the page
 you'll see that the `value` property of our widget is contained in the `props` argument.
 This is because we're setting the `value` property
 on the declarative widget to `value="The Title"` and setting the value property on the programmatic widget to `value : "another custom element title"`.
 If you don't set the `value` property of the widget at construction time, the `value` property of our widget is NOT contained in the `props` argument.